survivejs/webpack-book/manuscript/styling/01_loading.md

 };
 ```

-We also need to connect our configuration fragment with the main configuration:
+You also need to connect our configuration fragment with the main configuration:

 **webpack.config.js**